Lucas Harrell: LG Twins

-On November 25 2014, Harrell signed with the LG Twins.
+On November 25, 2014, Harrell signed with the LG Twins of the Korea Baseball Organization.
+He became a free agent following the 2015 season.

 Detroit Tigers

 On March 7, 2016, Harrell signed a minor league contract with the Detroit Tigers.
-Harrell appeared in six games between the AAA and AA minor league Detroit Tigers system.
+Harrell appeared in six games between the Triple-A Toledo Mud Hens and Double-A Erie SeaWolves.
+He was released on May 16.

 Atlanta Braves

-Harrell was acquired by the Braves on May 21, 2016.
-On July 2, the Braves called him up to make a spot start.
+On May 20, 2016, Harrell signed a minor league contract with the Atlanta Braves On July 2, the Braves called him up to make a spot start.
 Harrell pitched six innings, yielding one run on five hits in his first major league start since April 15, 2014, and earned his first win since August 14, 2013.

 Texas Rangers

 On July 27, 2016, the Braves traded Harrell and Darío Álvarez to the Texas Rangers for Travis Demeritte.
-Harrell made his Rangers debut on July 31, 2016, and earned a win.
+Harrell made his Rangers debut on July 31, and earned a win.
 On October 28, Harrell rejected an outright assignment to the minor leagues and became a free agent.

 Toronto Blue Jays

 On January 30, 2017, Harrell signed a minor league contract with the Toronto Blue Jays that included an invitation to spring training.
 On July 1, Harrell was called up by the Blue Jays.
-He was designated for assignment on July 17.
+He posted a 7.11 ERA in 4 games for Toronto before he was designated for assignment on July 17.
+He cleared waivers and was sent outright to the Triple–A Buffalo Bisons on July 21.
 On October 6, Harrell elected free agency.